 Moderate amount of behavioral regulation and monitoring are good for children.
 Enforcing boundaries and monitoring are associated with positive outcomes such as less acting out and better academic performance12.

 But when the control is at a high level, the negative impact on children’s development can be long-lasting7 whether it’s behavioral or psychological.
 At high levels of behavioral or psychologically control, adolescents feel that they are incompetent and they don’t matter6.

 Parents who are very behaviorally controlling undermine their children’s confidence in their abilities.
 Excessive parental assistance during tasks and interrupting a child’s problem-solving communicate doubt regarding the child’s competencies.
 As a result, these children suffer from lower self-esteem.
 They are less self-regulated, higher in acting out, and lower in academic achievement13,14.

 Many psychologists believe that psychological control is particularly damaging to a child.
-The insidiously manipulative tactics used by internally a controlling father or mother can induce feelings of undue loyalty towards parents to comply with their authority.
+The insidiously manipulative tactics used by an internally controlling father or mother can induce feelings of undue loyalty towards parents to comply with their authority.

 These children’s compliance is driven by a desire to avoid feeling guilty or losing the parents’ love11.
 So when they are rejected by the parents, they feel resentment.
 This mixture of ambiguous and conflicting feelings towards parents creates a sense of inner tension.
 Children of psychologically controlling parents are more prone to suffer from low self-esteem, and mental health issues, such as anxiety, depression15, and antisocial behavior16.